ahmedrashwandev-hub/Featcher-To-Checking-Connection/ٌREADME.md

-# Landing Page
+# Featcher To Check Connection
-- the purpose from page to Check Connection ( Online / Offline ) On Website When User Use it
+### the purpose from page to Check Connection ( Online / Offline ) On Website When User Use it And Lose Connection
 ![Live photo for landing page](photo/Online.png)
 ![Live photo for landing page](photo/Offline.png)